 - The application of topical agents and medications, usually rich in antioxidants.

 - Invasive procedures such as chemical peels, laser therapy, skin injections and thread-based facelifts.

 - Systemic agents such as HRT.
-Primarily used to combat other detrimental effects seen with increasing age, but also have a positive effect on the skin.
+Primarily used to combat other detrimental effects seen with increasing age, such as loss of bone density, but also have a positive effect on the skin.

 - Avoiding harmful exogenous factors/making lifestyle adjustments.
 For example, stopping smoking.

 The option used will depend on personal circumstances and preferences, as well as how severe the issue is deemed to be.

 For many women applying a topical product to the surface of the skin is a good starting point.
 These products usually contain a range of ingredients, designed to improve the appearance and structure of the skin.
 Antioxidants such as vitamin C and E are regularly included, as are moisturising humectants and emollients.
 Polypeptides are also widely used in anti-aging products.
 Peptides are small molecules that target and stimulate collagen synthesis, helping the skin to retain its elasticity and firmness.
 Collagen is present in the dermis, which is the middle layer of the skin; however, its levels decline with age.
 The peptides in skincare products work by promoting the production of new collagen, mimicking the body’s natural peptide signalling.

 The Ozalys Precious Care Day and Night Moisturising Cream contains Matrixyl®